bloeys/idc-docs/_GettingStarted/IDCParam.md

 description: Adding custom suggestions for a cmd parameter

 content_markdown: |-
-  The IDCParam attribute can be added to parameters of an IDC cmd.

-  It is used to give some suggestions that will be shown in the console window when that parameter is being used.
+  You can use the `IDCParam` attribute on top of IDC method parameters to show additional suggestions in the terminal.

   ![idc-param](idc-param.png)